rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 Another little "gotcha" is the `type_` attribute on the `<button>` tag.
 Since `type` is a keyword in Reason the Reason team has built in a workaround for variables (and props!) that match keywords: just append an underscore at the end and you're good to go!

-Lastly, the loading text isn't quite as simple as the `{state.loading && "Loading..."}` that we would see in JavaScript.
+Lastly, the loading text isn't quite as simple as the `{state.isLoading && "Loading..."}` that we would see in JavaScript.
 This comes down to the type system as well&mdash;we can rely on JavaScript casting falsy statements into `null` which will render nothing in React.
 In Reason we have to explicitly say that we want to render `null` using `ReasonReact.null` and a ternary statement.

 This is all cool and all, but our form isn't really going to be much use if we can't update or submit it!
 Let's add a couple event handlers to make our form work as intended.
 For readability's sake, let's define the handlers _outside of render_ as plain functions.
 We can just put them up above the `make` function.